Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-filters.md

 </table>

 ### Example
-Here is an example of the metadata for an Entando Bundle containg micro frontends, microservices and page templates:
+Here is an example of the metadata for an Villanova Bundle containg micro frontends, microservices and page templates:

 ```
 apiVersion: entando.org/v1
-kind: EntandoDeBundle
+kind: entandoDeBundle
 metadata:
   name: demo-bundle
   labels: